The Hotel Guru is pretty upscale but fun to look at. Marcie Ellers.

-High up in the alps, on a plateau below both the Eiger, Mönch and Jungfrau, perches Wengen, one of the most charming, and traditional, ski resorts in Switzerland.
+High up in the Alps, on a plateau below both the Eiger, Mönch and Jungfrau, perches Wengen, one of the most charming, and traditional, ski resorts in Switzerland.
 The beauty of this spot has been attracting skiers since Edwardian times, and of all Switzerland's resorts, this car-free, chalet-rich spot has been least changed by fashions.
-So the best places to stay in Wengen are some of the most excellent examples of chocolate-box perfect traditional Swiss chalets imaginable.
+So the best places to stay in Wengen are excellent examples of chocolate-box perfect traditional Swiss chalets.

 Wengen is part of the Jungfrau ski area, along with Mürren and Grindelwald, but it's the quietest hamlet, probably because you can only reach the town by train.
 Its ski schools have long and respected reputations - the nursery slopes are just above the town - so this is a great resort for families.